Shemai: History

 Shemai originated from Bengal.
 Ice Today described shemai as a distant cousin of sheer khurma, an Afghan dessert, as well as seviyan, a pudding popular in North India and Pakistan.
 Some recipes use powdered milk and/or condensed milk.

 The hygiene of factories producing shemai has been questioned.
 In June 2016, substandard shemai, produced in unauthorized factories, flooded the market in Saidpur, Bangladesh.
-The next year, there was widespread adultered shemai in Chittagong.
+The next year, there was widespread adulterated shemai in Chittagong.
 Sales of packaged shemai fell during the COVID-19 pandemic in Bangladesh.
 The prices also rose as many of the factories stopped production due to the pandemic.